infiyang/p2c/README.md

 ///
-This program provides a tool p2c to achieve the format conversion within python and C.
+This program provides a tool 'p2c' to achieve the format conversion within python and C.
-It is opera under Python 3.0 and the converted C can be ran in the C (windows system).
+It is opera under Python 3.0 and the converted C can be ran under windows system.
-To use the tools, just need to open your files via the statement 'open' provided in the documents 'run' before executing.
+To use the tools, you need to add your files names via the statement 'open' provided in the file 'run.py' before executing, and ensure they are within the same documents if possible.

 ///